tuanphungcz/linkstacks/README.md

 # [Linkstacks](https://linkstacks.vercel.app/)

-An open source About.me-like application built using Next.js 13 and Stacks.js.
+An open source about.me like application built using Next.js 13 and Stacks.js.

 > **Warning**
 > To make your public profile work you need to own a BNS (Blockstack Name Service) name.
 You can get one from [Btc.us](https://btc.us/).